-sleep problems
+- sleep problems

 Ayurvedic practitioners recommend drinking holy basil as tea using the leaves.
-And since it’s caffeine-free, it’s okay and even recommended to drink daily.
+And since it’s caffeine-free, it’s OK and even recommended to drink daily.
 The act of drinking tea can be ritualistic and as calming as yoga.
 It fosters clear thoughts, relaxation, and a sense of well-being.